woollysocks/NLI-games-faqs/two-faq.md

 Unfortunately no, the role assignment is based on the order of joining the HIT.

 ### What are you using this data for?
-We will be using this data to test machine learning models.
+We will be using this data to test AI models.
 These models have managed to mostly solve existing datasets of this type and so with your help, we're hoping to make a dataset that's too difficult for these models to solve easily.

 ### Who are you?
 We are busy graduate students with the Bowman Group, a subgroup of the ML<sup>2</sup> group at New York University Center for Data Science.
-We are also affiliated with the NYU Departments of Data Science, Computer Science, and Linguistics.
+We are also affiliated with the NYU Departments of Computer Science, and Linguistics.